LukJA/NoTeX-Concept/docs/_posts/2020-11-28-NoTeX-TheConcept.md

 ## NoTeX-Concept - a LaTeX style Doc Gen with the needs of undergraduate STEM students at its core

 The idea is to create a Doc Gen tool of a similar style and functionality or LaTeX, but designed to meet the needs of undergraduate stem students [myself].
-A non-exhaustive spec list of what I want to achieve is as follow:
+A non-exhaustive back of the envelope spec list of what I want to achieve is as follow:

 - A Simplistic, Programmatic and strongly checked Document Generator that converts from a script to .pdf's or similar.